colussim/AWS_ECS_FARGATE_SONARQUBE/README.md

 SonarQube is a powerful code quality management tool that helps developers identify and correct code quality and security issues.
-The purpose of this tutorial is to look at how to deploy SonarQube on AWS Elastic Container Service (ECS) Fargate.

-The purpose of this tutorial is to guide you through the various steps involved in deploying sonarqube in an ECS Fargate environment using AWS CDK for golang.
+This tutorial aims to show you how to set up SonarQube on AWS Elastic Container Service (ECS) Fargate.
+Throughout this guide, we'll walk you through the steps of deploying SonarQube in an ECS Fargate environment using AWS CDK with Golang.

 This deployment is the extraction of a larger deployment that included several ECS Fargate servers as well as several sonarqube instances and sonarqube databases on an RDS instance.